mydaytrip/partner-api/source/includes/trip-api.md

 destinationLatitude       | number  | Destination latitude in degrees. destinationLongitude      | number  | Destination longitude in degrees. departureTime             | integer | Departure time as a UNIX epoch timestamp in seconds.
-Note that UNIX timestamps are UTC so you need to convert from local time to UTC when calculating it. passengersCount           | integer | Count of passengers to transport.
-Must be between 1 and 10. includeStops              | boolean | Optional.
+Note that UNIX timestamps are UTC so you need to convert from local time to UTC when calculating it. passengersCount           | integer | Total number of passengers to transport (adults and children).
+Must be between 1 and 10. childrenCount             | integer | Optional.
+Number of children in the group.
+Required for shared trip options. includeStops              | boolean | Optional.
 Default value true.
 When set to false no stops will be returned in trip options. includeShared             | boolean | Optional.
 Default value true.
 When set to false no shared trip options will be returned. includeNonEnglishSpeaking | boolean | Optional.
 Default value true.
 When set to false no trip options without an English speaking driver will be returned.